Seeking Living History

 We walked up as the the Park Rangers were starting to explain the timeline of the battle.
 As the Park Ranger’s were explaining it, the soldiers demonstrated it.
 The contingent of Federal and Confederate soldiers was not as large as it had been at the New Market event.
 That is probably the only downside to the NPS event, they limit the amount of participants.
 It’s a little bit more difficult to understand the magnitude of the battle.
 At the end of the battle demonstration all of the soldiers lined up and let off several volleys of shots.
 The Rangers explained that the actual battle was deafening and they wanted to give the spectators an idea of the volume of shots that occurred.
 Obviously the demonstration only lasted a few minutes, but it gave us a good idea of what it would sound like for hours.

 The NPS had a really neat way for the audience to interact with the soldiers.
 The Park Rangers offered a card with a soldiers name and other pertinent information to whoever wanted one.
 At the conclusion of the demonstration, the spectators were invited to try to find which of the soldiers was on their card.
 I didn’t get a chance to get a card, but I saw quite a few people take advantage of the opportunity.
 It was definitely a really neat way to encourage learning and dialog.

-After the battle demonstration, we wandered over to the Federal encampment and took a look at the different displays, including General Grant’s Headquarters and sleeping area.
+After the battle demonstration at the Spotsylvania battlefield, we wandered over to the Federal encampment and took a look at the different displays, including General Grant’s Headquarters and sleeping area.
 The gentleman that portrays General Grant has several authentic items that he displays at all of the different living history events.
 The encampment was very militaristic, exactly what it would’ve been for the soldiers camped there.
 According to one of the soldiers we spoke with, they all sleep there throughout the event.